Enabling a Sustainable Future With Galaxy S’s Eco-Conscious PackagingShare open/close

 Since the release of the Galaxy S7 in 2016, Samsung has developed more eco-conscious packaging with each generation of the Galaxy S series.
 Throughout this journey, we had worked diligently to remove elements that could stand in the way of people easily recycling their product packaging after purchase.

-The packaging for the Galaxy S21 series contains just 4%2 of the plastic used in the Galaxy S7 packaging, reducing waste generated per packaging unit by 49%.
-Similarly, the Galaxy S21 packaging contains only 58% of the paper used in that of the Galaxy S7, helping save some 44,802 trees a year.3 As a result of these continued sustainability efforts, we decreased the amount of carbon generated during the development of the Galaxy S21 series’ packaging by 50% compared to that of the Galaxy S7.4
+Only 4 percent of the total weight of the Galaxy S21’s packaging is made up of plastic,2 with the volume of the waste generated per packaging unit being reduced by 49 percent when compared to the packaging of the Galaxy S7.* Similarly, the Galaxy S21 packaging contains only 58 percent of the paper used in that of the Galaxy S7, helping save some 44,802 trees a year.3 As a result of these continued sustainability efforts, we decreased the amount of carbon generated during the development of the Galaxy S21 series’ packaging by 50 percent compared to that of the Galaxy S7.4

 Following extensive research into eco-conscious materials, the Galaxy S8’s packaging saw several evolutions compared to the previous Galaxy S series.
 We removed the magnet from inside the packaging along with the plastic in-box case for earphones, and the accessory tray – traditionally comprised of plastic – was made with paper-based material.